andreatramacere/jetset/doc/user_guide/documentation_notebooks/notebooks/jet_model_phys_SSC/Jet_example_phys_SSC.rst

 .. parsed-literal::

-    24.9 ms ± 456 µs per loop (mean ± std. dev. of 7 runs, 10 loops each)
+    17.9 ms ± 1.36 ms per loop (mean ± std. dev. of 7 runs, 10 loops each)

-as you can see, the computational speed saturates at 8 threads, to a value fo ~ 20 ms per computation ~50 computation per second, on an 2/6 GHz 6-Core Intel Core i7 (I7-9750H)
+as you can see, the computational speed saturates at 10 threads, to a value of ~ 17 ms per computation ~60 computation per second, on an 2.6 GHz 6-Core Intel Core i7 (I7-9750H)

 basic configurations